maane018/Design-Patterns/src/main/java/BuilderPattern/FinalApproach/README.md

 **Pros of this approach**:

 1. No need to mention all parameters in order.
 2. We can easily specify the mandatory vs optional parameters.
-The client can also specify the parameters they need, and we can have additional checks from our side regarding mandatory parameters.
+No need to include additional checks from our side.
 3. Thread safe
+4. Important: In case we need a complex representation, builder pattern will be able to help us out here.
+Eg: List<int> so either we take a list from user, or just addElement(6).addElement(9).... will add it to list.
+This is generally used in adding elements to a plain ArrayList too. new ArrayList().put(6).put(7)...
+This way, this pattern gives more flexibility to users on how to create object.

 **Cons of this approach**: